ishanjain28/jellyseerr/docs/extending-jellyseerr/forward-auth.md

 ## Example with Goauthentik and Traefik

 This example assumes that you have already configured an `application` and `provider` for Jellyseer in Authentik, and added the `provider` to the `outpost`.

+For our example, We'll assume `forwardAuth.userHeader` is set to `Remote-User`.

 We now have to create a scope mapping that will pass the `Remote-User` header containing user e-mail to Jellyseerr application.